 Your guide to selling cars safely on eBay

 So if those are some of the best ways to sell, when is the best time?
-As the new 66 plates are launched in September, there will no doubt be a glut of used cars coming onto the market.
+When new plates are launched, there is always a glut of used cars coming onto the market.
 Although this extra choice can boost interest from buyers - particularly in ‘seasonal’ cars such as 4x4s ahead of winter - it can serve to depress prices.

 Some makes and models will always be attractive and pricing will hold fairly steady.
 But common cars, such as Fiestas and Corsas, can suffer when there is oversupply.
 So where possible, sellers should avoid peak selling periods if they want to get the best price.